Investigator Initiated Research (IIR) Grants

 Areas of research interest include, but are not limited to:

-- New clinical methods for prevention and/or early diagnosis of mishaps;
+• New clinical methods for prevention, mitigation and/or early diagnosis of mishaps;

-- Evaluation of new and/or re-evaluation of old technologies for prevention and diagnosis of mishaps;
+• Studies of new and/or existing technologies for prevention, mitigation and/or early diagnosis of mishaps;

 While projects that promise improved methods of patient safety with a defined and direct path to implementation into patient care settings are encouraged, of equal importance are studies of problems for which deeper understanding is needed before effective solutions can be applied.